Start page

 Local governors tudun – OE. đeoden "king, lord".

 The Khazars called themselves "the retinue of the messenger" (OE. hōs "retinue", ār "messenger, herald, angel").
 Doubts about the Turkic origin of the name are known for phonological reasons (ERDAL MARCEL.
 2005: 128-129).
-The capital of the Khaganate could be a city located in the Volga delta on the place of the city of Summerkent, which was mentioned by William of Rubruck in the description of his journey to the eastern countries.
+The capital of the Khaganate could be a city located in the Volga delta in the place of the city of Summerkent, which was mentioned by William of Rubruck in the description of his journey to the eastern countries.
 The Alans, i.e. the Angles dwelled in this city at that time (RUBRUCK WILLIAM de.
 1957: chap.49).
 The Khazar name of the capital, like the Volga River, was Itil (Atil) out of OE. æđel "noble, noble, beautiful".
 Another big city of the Khazars was Saxin (KHVOL'SON D.A.
 1869: 63).

-From the early chronicles it is known that the Slavic tribes of the Vyatichi and Radimichi paid tribute to the Khazars in "shchelags".
+From the early chronicles, it is known that the Slavic tribes of the Vyatichi and Radimichi paid tribute to the Khazars in "shchelags".
 Obviously, it was the name of a certain monetary unit, similar to OE. scilling "silver coin".
-This similarity puzzles historians, and in one of the works it was suggested that this is a joke of the chronicler (ZUCKERMAN C. 2018: 459).
+This similarity puzzles historians, and in one of the works, it was suggested that this is a joke of the chronicler (ZUCKERMAN C. 2018: 459).
 However, the chronicle is not belles-lettres, and such liberties are usually not found in them.
 The chronicler used exactly the word by which the Khazars defined the form of tribute.
 Sapienti sat.

 Having sufficient grounds, Peter Golden pointed out that the true beginning of modern Khazar studies is the scrupulous and honest work of the English scholar Douglas Morton Dunlop "The History of the Jewish Khazars" (GOLDEN PETER.
 2005: 40).
 Mr. Dunslop didn’t come up with the idea that the Khazars could have been among his ancestors, but in this work, he gives evidence that the Khazars considered themselves autochthonous in their land, that they were not counted as Türks, and that they could even be associated with the "Royal Scythians" of Herodotus (DUNLOP D.M.
 1954: 7-10).
 The idea of the Alans as "Royal" Scythians and Sarmatians can be found in our research (see Alans – Angles – Saxons).
 He also quotes the Arab geographer Ibn Said al-Maghribi as the usual, in his opinion, the image of the Arabs about the northern peoples:

 As to the Khazars, they are to the left (north) of the inhabited earth towards the 7th clime, having over their heads the constellation of the Plough.
 Their land is cold and wet.
-Hence their complexions are white, their eyes blue, their hair flowing and predominantly reddish, their bodies large and their natures cold.
+Hence their complexions are white, their eyes blue, their hair flowing and predominantly reddish, their bodies large, and their natures cold.
 Their general aspect is wild (ibid: 11).

 Presumptive settlements of the Anglo-Saxons on the Lower Volga